Updated 16 October 2020

 We might envision a wall of fire advancing when we think of wildfires, but in reality, embers are blown, sometimes up to 2 miles in front of the fire wall, igniting new blazes.
 Wind and fires are a terrible combination, and this relates to the “human caused fires” discussed further below.

 Back to the Camp Fire, embers advancing in front of the fire were the primary issue that made this fire so deadly and advance so quickly.
 You might think that wind driven fires are “natural”, and to a small extent, they are.
-However, these fires are orders of magnitude more common due to the human impact, which we’ll talk about later.
+However, these fires are orders of magnitude more common today due to human impact, which we’ll talk about later.

 Reforested habitats (including “tree farms”) make wildfires worse.